yingji15/yingji15.github.io/_posts/2021-01-17-writing-retreat.md

 > It’s like you’re going to hire a trainer to get in shape, and he comes over, and you go, “How long is the session?”
 And he goes, “It’s open-ended.”
 Forget it.
 I’m not doing it.
 It’s over right there.
 You’ve got to control what your brain can take.
 Okay?
 So if you’re going to exercise, God bless you, and that’s the best thing in the world you can do, but you got to know when is it going to end.

 So I started doing that in my writing process.
-Every morning, I use a Pomodore app and set each session to be 45 minutes and I write about the session I want to tackle for 2 or 3 pomodores.
-It was great!
+Each morning, I use a Pomodore app and write for 2 or 3 45-minute pomodore sessions.
+I could usually get the major task done.
+It also feels great!

 # 2. Have A times and B times

 Sometimes our brain can handle hard things easily, and sometimes even easy things seem hard.
 It's important to know when you work best and allocate tasks strategically.

+This part is from the retreat handout:

 > Try to keep your “A times” focused on your most important or difficult tasks, such as drafting new material or significantly revising material.
 Similarly, try not to let your A Times get bogged down with more mindless tasks (like formatting or cleaning up citations).